awsdocs/aws-app-runner-developer-guide/doc_source/manage.md

-# Managing your App Runner service lifecycle<a name="manage"></a>
+# Managing your App Runner service<a name="manage"></a>

-This chapter describes how to manage the lifecycle of your AWS App Runner service\.
-In this chapter, you learn how to create, configure, and delete a service, how to deploy new application versions to your service, and how to manage connections\.
-You also learn how to control the availability of your web service by pausing and resuming your service\.
+This chapter describes how to manage your AWS App Runner service\.
+In this chapter, you learn how to manage the lifecycle of your service: create, configure, and delete a service, deploy new application versions to your service, and control the availability of your web service by pausing and resuming your service\.
+You also learn how to manage other aspects of your service, like connections and auto scaling\.

 **Topics**
 + [Creating an App Runner service](manage-create.md)